-The following function extensions have been implemented in the BICsuite!web interface to make it easier to apply this convention:
+To facilitate the implementation of this convention, the following functional extensions have been implemented in the BICsuite!
+Web interface:

-- When you create a folder, a Batch Object can also be created at the same time in this folder. - When you create a batch, you can also create a parent folder for the batch. - When renaming batches or folders, the folder or batch with the same name can be renamed as well. - When creating objects in a folder with a batch or job of the same name, at the same time the new object can be added to the batch or job as a child. - When cloning jobs, the new job can be added as a child to the same batch or job in the folder. - When cloning folders, the batch or job of the same name in the new folder can be automatically renamed. - When cloning folders, the batch or job of the same name can be added as a child to the same batch or job in the parent folder.
+- When you create a folder, a batch object can also be created at the same time in this folder. - When you create a batch, you can also create a parent folder for it. - When renaming batches or folders, the folder or batch with the same name can be renamed as well. - When creating objects in a folder with a batch or job of the same name, at the same time the new object can be added to the batch or job as a child. - When cloning jobs, the new job can be added as a child to the batches or jobs of the same name in the folder. - When cloning folders, the batch or job of the same name in the new folder can be automatically renamed. - When cloning folders, the batch or job of the same name can be added as a child to the same batch or job in the parent folder.